Bitpainter75/FerrumPix/README.md

 # FerrumPix

 FerrumPix is a desktop photo manager and image editor for Linux and Windows.
-It is built with [Avalonia UI](https://avaloniaui.net/) and VB.NET.
+It is built with [Avalonia UI](https://avaloniaui.net/) and .NET 10.
+I absolutely love VB.NET, even though it's pretty rare nowadays.
+For the heavy lifting, I use AI assistance.

 Project website: [FerrumPix.app](https://ferrumpix.app/)